alibaba/arthas/site/src/site/sphinx/en/trace.md

 After version 3.3.0, you can use the Dynamic Trace feature to add new matching classes/methods, see the following example.

+Currently `trace java.lang.Thread getName` is not supported, please refer to issue: [#1610](https://github.com/alibaba/arthas/issues/1610), considering that it is not very necessary and it is difficult to repair , So it won’t be fixed for now

 ### Usage

 #### Start Demo